SzymonJak982/Youtube-Summarizer/README.md

 - *Summary history: Summarizer can now also store created summaries in local sqlite session*
 - *Currently working on setting up a Whisper model locally to enhance transcript generation*
 ### Current development:
-   - enhancing transcript generation functionality using Whisper
+   - Enhancing transcript generation functionality using Whisper
-   - generation time optimisation using async logic for API calls and Tenacity
+   - Quiz-mode- creating interactive quiz experience for the user, using questions generated from summary

 ## Prerequisites